Veterinary Immunodiagnostics Market Size and Share

 Veterinary Immunodiagnostics Market Analysis by Mordor Intelligence

-The veterinary diagnostics market size stands at USD 1.63 billion in 2025 and is forecast to reach USD 3.25 billion by 2030, advancing at a 12.4% CAGR over the period.
 Rising companion-animal spending, stricter zoonotic surveillance rules, and rapid test innovations are the strongest revenue catalysts.
-ELISA kits still anchor routine screening, yet cartridge-based and AI-enabled point-of-care (POC) platforms are steadily displacing traditional batch testing as speed becomes the decisive differentiator in clinical workflows.
-North America keeps its revenue lead on the strength of corporate practice networks, pet insurance uptake, and sophisticated reference-lab ecosystems, while Asia Pacific adds the most absolute dollars thanks to expanding middle-class pet ownership and tightening livestock biosecurity norms.
-Market consolidation is gathering pace: IDEXX retains about half of global sales and is pressing its scale advantages, Mars has folded Cerba Vet and ANTAGENE into its diagnostics arm, and Zoetis is using artificial intelligence to widen its Vetscan franchise.
+ELISA kits still anchor routine screening; yet, cartridge-based and AI-enabled point-of-care (POC) platforms are steadily displacing traditional batch testing, as speed becomes the decisive differentiator in clinical workflows.
+North America maintains its revenue lead, driven by corporate practice networks, increased pet insurance uptake, and sophisticated reference laboratory ecosystems.
+At the same time, the Asia Pacific region adds the most absolute dollars, thanks to expanding middle-class pet ownership and tightening livestock biosecurity standards.
+Market consolidation is gathering pace: IDEXX retains about half of global sales and is leveraging its scale advantages, Mars has integrated Cerba Vet and ANTAGENE into its diagnostics arm, and Zoetis is utilizing artificial intelligence to expand its Vetscan franchise.
 Meanwhile, climate-driven vector spread fuels double-digit growth in parasitic disease assays, reinforcing the strategic value of multiplex POC menus for mixed infections.

 Key Report Takeaways